How do I know if I have COVID-19?

 If you are experiencing symptoms of COVID-19 or have been around an individual infected with COVID-19, you should get a viral COVID-19 test.
 If your test is positive, you should follow isolation guidance and inform your close contacts.

 The Indiana Department of Health provides sites across the state to test people for COVID-19 with rapid (antigen) and PCR (polymerase chain reaction) tests.
 Check the specific site information on the Indiana testing map.
 Sites that may offer rapid (antigen) testing are marked with a red pin.
 At-home rapid tests are also sold at pharmacies and select retailers.
-Order four free at-home COVID-19 tests here.
+Order eight free at-home COVID-19 tests here.

 - What should I do if I have COVID-19?